11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 For example, if you are trying to rank for your blog, your approach to doing keyword research should be focused on informational keywords.
 These are the keywords that people type in when they are trying to learn more about a certain topic.
 On the other hand, if you’re an e-commerce store owner, then your focus should be on commercial keywords—keywords that people use when they are ready to buy a product.

-But the good news is, I’ve listed down some advanced tips you can use to level up your keyword research game, no matter what industry you’re in.
+But the good news is that I’ve listed down some advanced tips you can use to level up your keyword research game, no matter what industry you’re in.

 Define Your Business Goals